CO-DIAGNOSTICS, INC. CLASS ACT - GuruFocus.com

 NEW YORK, Aug.
-28, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Co-Diagnostics, Inc. (“Co-Dx” or the “Company”) ( CODX) on behalf of all persons and entities who purchased the publicly traded securities of Co-Dx during the period May 12, 2022 through the close of the market on August 11, 2022 inclusive (the “Class Period”).
+30, 2022 /PRNewswire/ --Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Co-Diagnostics, Inc. ("Co-Dx" or the "Company") (NASDAQ: CODX) on behalf of all persons and entities who purchased the publicly traded securities of Co-Dx during the period May 12, 2022 through the close of the market on August 11, 2022 inclusive (the "Class Period").

 All investors who purchased the shares of Co-Diagnostics, Inc. and incurred losses are advised to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.